PEOPLE-INSIDE/people-inside/README.md

 ### What is an IN-N-OUT System?
 - IN-N-OUT System is **a real-time people counting system using ultrasonic sensors**.

+### What language did you use?
+- This is Arduino programming and Android programming.

 ### Why did you made this?
 - At meal time, there are too many people in a restaurant.
 So we have to wait in the restaurant.
 We want to check the number of indoor people in advance.